Murder of Jeff Whittington: Trial

 The pathologist testified that Whittington had died from swelling of the brain caused by multiple blows to the head.
 Imprints from a boot or shoe were found in Whittington's head, suggesting that Whittington was kicked in the head repeatedly.
 Whittington also suffered from a perforated small intestine, consistent with a strong blow to the abdomen.
 Under cross-examination, Thomson agreed that some of the injury to Whittington's head could have been caused by a fall, but not all of it.

 The defence argued that Meads and Smith had not intended to kill Whittington, and that therefore they should be found guilty of manslaughter rather than murder.
 However, Crown prosecutor Kenneth Stone argued that the blows to Whittington's head indicated the accused were intent on seriously injuring him and this should be taken into account by the jury.
 Smith, in a statement to police, claimed that Meads had jumped up and down on Whittington's head.
 Smith also admitted to kicking Whittington a few times.
 He told his sister that he thought they might have killed Whittington.

 Meads told his father he had attacked Whittington, "You know that young boy that was killed?
 I did it.
 I didn't mean to do it.
 I'm so sorry."

 The defence argued that because Whittington had consumed datura earlier that morning, he might have been difficult and combative.
 This, they argued, could have led to a confrontation between Whittington, Smith and Meads leading to an assault.
 This would have differed from the Crown's account of Whittington's attack which they characterised as a prolonged brutal assault.

-On 3 December 1999, after deliberating for nine hours, a High Court jury found Meads and Smith guilty of murdering Whittington.
+On 3 December 1999, after deliberating for nine hours, a High Court of New Zealand jury found Meads and Smith guilty of murdering Whittington.
 The judge sentenced both men to life imprisonment.
 On 7 March 2011 Jason Meads was paroled despite being deemed a "high risk for reoffending".